hillaryychan/COMP3231/Tutorials/tutorial03.md

 p3           0   1   3   4         6   6   5   6     6   5   2   2
 p4           2   3   5   4         4   3   5   6     2   0   0   2
 p5           0   3   3   2         0   6   5   2     0   3   2   0
-Note: we allocate r2 to p3 and update the request (still needs) matrix Then we use Banker's algorithm to determine whether the state will be safe or not
+Note: we allocate r2 to p3 and update the available and request (still needs) matrices Then we use Banker's algorithm to determine whether the state will be safe or not
 ```